Pull-ups are generally a hard exercise for individuals to perform. But to be honest, it is a great workout target for your upper body.

 - Never skip any steps or fail to do the exercise correctly, as it leads to potential injuries.

 - Take optimal rest, sleep, and avoid any stress to improve recovery rates after every workout session.

-This applies to every individual who wishes to do pull-ups irrespective of whether or not he/she is fat.
+This applies to every individual who wishes to do pull-ups, irrespective of whether or not they are fat.

 How Many Pull-Ups Should You Be Able to Do If You Are Overweight?

-Every individual’s body composition, strength, and resistance levels are different, and it is not possible to define a specific number that would apply to all overweight people in general.
+Every individual’s body composition, strength, and resistance levels are different, and it is impossible to define a specific number that would apply to all overweight people in general.

-But, it does remain possible to provide general guidelines that could be of assistance to each of you.
+But, it remains possible to provide general guidelines that could assist each of you.